 - Highlights: the walkways and the gorge

-After the refurbishment, the new wooden pathways are now perfectly safe.
-You can still see large parts of the old one and understand why it was dubbed one of the world’s scariest hikes.
+Since the renovation, the new wooden pathways are entirely safe.
+Still, the remains of the old trail hang below, as a reminder of why it was once called one of the world’s scariest (and deadliest) hikes.

-- An easy 1.5 km trail to the ticket control
+- A gentle 1.5 km approach to the ticket control

-- Another 1.5 km of trail between canyons in Hoyo Valley
+- Another 1.5 km trail winding through the Hoyo Valley

-- Almost 1km of boardwalk through the Gaitanes Gorge – the real highlight of this trail!
+- Almost 1 km of breathtaking cliffside walkway through the Gaitanes Gorge — the absolute highlight!

 Helpful Information About Caminito Del Rey Trail